sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   do you want use stubbing over mocking and vice-versa?
 - What is the reason controller TimeEntryControllerTest code has “verify” method?
+- If you have code with tree structure, do you want to use unit testing with mocking or do just integration testing?

 - In the case of testing respository's delete(..), why there is no training method? it is because respository's delete method